 Balancing Act is my wellness story for those struggling to find their health balance.
 It is possible to achieve health balance but not until we are honest with ourselves.

 Each time I would step on the scale, I was silently praying, “Don’t be heavier.”
 At this point, I had battled my thoughts from “Girl!
 This is enough!” to “Girl, you’re still beautiful!”

 With a full-time job and in pursuit of career advancement, a part-time college enrollment, a family of five children of my own and my nephew who lives with us, I decided to add a second part-time job to my evenings.

-A juggler juggling is the visual for my life!
-My spirit animal!
+A juggler juggling is the perfect visual for my life!
 I should probably make it my logo.
 I like doing all the things!
 Although the part-time job had many benefits for my career, it was not helping my health.
 In fact, my health was truly suffering because I added one more thing to the juggling act.

 Believe me, I tried to make it all work.

 I started the second job at the beginning of the year but by Summer I knew things were getting out of balance.
 Instead of maintaining my weight, I was gaining.
 Instead of sticking to my prepped meals, I was snacking late in the day to keep awake.
 To make matters worse, I was eating again after getting home at 11:15 pm just to stay awake to study through the night.

 If that wasn’t bad enough, all those extra calories found a nice comfy home in me because I wasn’t physically active.
 I work from home at a desk job during the day.
 Then I’d sit at my second job which was also the same type of work although at an office.
 Then I’d come back home to sit and study at night.
 I was sitting so much I would get physical pains in my abdomen, pelvis, hips, calves, and feet!
 You would think, with all this inactivity that I couldn’t possibly be tired.
 But I had never felt so exhausted!